e-dupuis/awesome-llm-deployment/README.md

 # Open Models
 - [Hugging Face LLMs](https://huggingface.co/models?other=LLM) - list of models from HF.
 - [GPT4All](https://gpt4all.io/index.html) - a free-to-use, locally running, privacy-aware chatbot.
 No GPU or internet required.
+- [ExploreLLM](https://llm.extractum.io) - Explore and compare the LLMs that fit your needs.